learning2hash/learning2hash.github.io/_publications/luo2020survey.markdown

 bibkey: luo2020survey
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2003.03369"}
-tags: ['ARXIV', 'Deep Learning', 'Quantisation', 'Supervised', 'Survey Paper']
+tags: ['ARXIV', 'Deep Learning', 'Quantisation', 'Survey Paper', 'Unsupervised']
 ---
 Nearest neighbor search aims to obtain the samples in the database with the smallest distances from them to the queries, which is a basic task in a range